highchair/artinruins-com/_property/masonic-temple-pvd.md

 images:
   - url: masonic-temple-eg-1992-01.jpg
     caption: Photo by Erik Gould, 1992
+    alt: 'A Greek-revival sandstone and concrete structure complete with ionic columns and symmetrical façades.
+More detail contained in the architectural description.'
   - url: masonic-temple-eg-1992-02.jpg
     caption: Photo by Erik Gould, 1992
   - url: masonic-temple-eg-1992-03.jpg